morgs71/RoF2-E3-THF/E3_RoF2/Macros/E3 commands Readme.txt

 THF Events
-/ralloson  - Engages Rallos Zek Bane Nukes (Blue Rod of Zek) /rallosoff - Disengages Rallos Zek Bane Nukes (Blue Rod of Zek) will also reset on zone
+/ralloson  - Engages Rallos Zek Bane Nukes (Blue Rod of Zek) /rallosoff - Disengages Rallos Zek Bane Nukes (Blue Rod of Zek) will also reset on zone /newchar - Use on new character creation when first zoning to forest.
+Will automatically do starting quest & get spells/skills/armor

 Pets:
 /pets on/off  - Toggle the use of WoS/Draekon/Other Item summoned pets in Non-Pet class bots.